 When ovarian function stops, small amounts of estrogen are produced by converting adrenal precursors and adipose tissues, or body fat, into estrone and estradiol, two of the three types of estrogens.

-However, because postmenopausal amounts manufactured are normally than those of premenopausal levels, it is not uncommon for postmenopausal women to fall into a state of estrogen deficiency.
+However, because postmenopausal levels of hormones are normally lower than those of premenopausal levels, it is not uncommon for postmenopausal women to fall into a state of estrogen deficiency.1

 This deficiency can provoke various hormonal imbalance symptoms, including hot flashes, mood swings, vaginal dryness, and more.
 If a deficiency is not addressed promptly, long-term health complications can arise as the years pass, including osteoporosis, incontinence, or dyspareunia.